Does COVID-19 affect life insurance? Coronavirus FAQ – Updated 2022

-The spread of coronavirus – or COVID-19 – has posed an unprecedented global threat over the past few months.
+The spread of coronavirus – or COVID-19 – has posed an unprecedented global threat over the past two years.
 In addition to its evolving health implications, there is growing speculation about the impact of the virus on life insurance and other related coverages such as critical illness insurance or disability insurance.
-We have received questions from our clients regarding the implications of COVID-19 on their coverage and have listed some of our answers below.
+We have received questions from our clients regarding the implications of COVID-19 on their coverage and have listed some of our answers about coronavirus and life insurance below.

 What is COVID-19?